 - Old RCA Recording Studios (Tennessee).
 People have reported weird noises coming out of sound equipment, lights blowing out, objects being moved, and the apparition of The King himself.

 - Room 1016 of the Knickerbocker Hotel (Hollywood).
 Elvis stayed here when he filmed movies.
-Visitors and staff attribute the eerily cold room to his spirit.
+Visitors and staff attribute the eerily cold temperature of the room to his spirit.

 - Graceland (Memphis).
 There’s a couple photos circulating online that supposedly capture Elvis looking out the window.